-Aging and ultimately dying without a plan can create prolonged and costly results.
-Without assistance from properly drafted Advanced Directives, Will and Revocable Trust your family will lack the legal ability and guidance necessary to assist with health care decision making, asset protection and the ultimate distribution of your estate.
+Aging and ultimately dying without an estate plan can create prolonged and costly results.
+Without assistance from properly drafted Advanced Directives, Will, and Revocable Trust your family will lack the legal ability and guidance necessary to assist with health care decision-making, asset protection, and the ultimate distribution of your estate.
 Ultimately, the court can decide who makes the decisions and who will inherit if there is no estate plan in place.
 These unnecessary court proceedings can generate large legal fees and can take months to resolve.

 Most people believe that an estate plan is just having a will, but a successful estate plan is much more than that.

 2) Plan in Advance for your Long-Term Care

 Failure to plan in advance for long-term care or incapacity issues is one of the most common estate planning mistakes.
 At a minimum, everyone should have a basic estate plan that includes these four documents: